pattern

-Here you will learn some English words related to general branches of Medical science, such as "anatomy", "dermatology", and "dentistry".
+Here you will learn some English words related to general branches of medical science, such as "anatomy", "dermatology", and "serology".

 Review